 The Greek (Modern) tables support print-to-braille translation of Greek-language literary text in uncontracted modern Greek braille.
 English text may also be processed as a secondary language, uncontracted.
-The American Computer Braille Code (CBC) and Nemeth Math code (with modifications as appropriate for Greek context) are also supported.
+The American Computer Braille Code (CBC) and Nemeth Math code are also supported (with modifications as appropriate for Greek context).

 Microsoft Word, properly used, fulfills the above requirements.

-English text may be entered as a secondary language, and converted to uncontracted English braille.
+English text can be entered as a secondary language, and converted to uncontracted English braille.

 Note that it is also possible to switch to any of the available translation tables listed in DBT.
 (See the [lnb~...] code below.)